 - Parental controls

-Should you want to monitor your children's Internet consumption, you can with parental controls.
-Using these, all you'll have to do is make a profile for each child, with which you can then block types of content or even specific websites.
+Should you want to monitor your children's Internet consumption, you can with parental controls: All you'll have to do is make a profile for each child, with which you can then block types of content or even specific websites.
 Typically, these also make it possible to GPS locate your children via their devices.

-With parental controls you can set what sort of content and websites users of the device in question have access to.
+Parental controls allow you to specify which content and websites users of the device in question have access to.

 As mentioned above, other features are designed for mobile devices, including: